 - Survivor: When you die, your survivors (spouse and dependents) may be able to claim social security death benefits based on your retirement benefits.
 Amounts and eligibility will vary depending on whether you were fully or currently insured at death.
 This benefit applies regardless of your age at death.

 - Disability: To receive social security disability benefits, which are notoriously hard to qualify for, you must meet the definition of disability insured above AND prove that you meet the government’s definition of disabled.
 Because this definition is so hard to meet, most people should carry supplemental disability insurance.

 Social Security Benefits

 If you have met all requirements, you will receive a percentage of your highest years of income, based on many very complicated calculations completed by the Social Security Administration.
 You can see an estimate of your benefits using the social security calculator.
 The system is calibrated so that lower-paid workers receive a higher percentage of their income than higher-paid workers.

 As mentioned earlier, your spouse and dependents may also receive benefits based on your work history.
 Your Social Security Statement, received annually about 3 months before your birthday, will provide personalized details about your potential benefits.

 Social Security Benefits Adjustments

 Update: Social Security benefits are based on the cost of living (COLA) index.
-For 2012, Social Security benefits will increase by 3.6%.
-There has not been an increase since 2009.
+Social Security benefits increases are available for the current year.